Reducing racial gaps in referrals and hiring: two experiments with the Colombian Public Employment Services

 Control: They will receive the IAT results about four (4) months after completing baseline data collection.

-Intervention 2 - Information to job counselors about firms' beliefs/attitudes about afro-descendant job seekers.
+Intervention 2 - Information to job counselors about the importance of referrals to increase the employability of afro-descendant job seekers.

 Treated: They will receive information about firms a few weeks after completing baseline data collection.